Blazur/Oxford/README.md

 5. Make test and check test
 6. Build it, run ```gulp``` and the files will be linted, concatenated, and minified
 7. Push to new branch on your forked repo
-8. Pull request from your branch to Oxford master
+8. Pull request from your branch to Oxford dev

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special